sfzinstruments/sfzinstruments.github.io/docs/orchestra/sso.md

 title: "SSO"
 template: "sfz/instrument"
 ---
+Sonatina Symphonic Orchestra is a complete orchestral instrument library.
+It includes ensemble and solo instruments for all sections of the orchestra (strings, winds, brass, percussion), as well as other useful instruments like piano, harpsichord, and chorus.

-The original version was created by Mattias Westlund in 2011, and quickly earned a following for its excellent quality and wide selection of instruments.
-This repository hosts the ongoing development of the library.
+The original version of SSO was created by Mattias Westlund in 2011, and quickly earned a following for its excellent quality and wide selection of instruments.
+Since 2017 it has been developed and maintained by Peter Eastman.
-Mattias is no longer directly involved (although he has given his permission for continuing to develop it) and has not personally reviewed all of the changes.
-In other words, don't email him with questions about it!

-The instruments are packaged in SFZ format.
-They can be used with any compatible player, such as Linux Sampler, Sforzando, and ARIA Player.
+It has grown enormously over the years, and now features a huge range of instruments and articulations, with sound quality that rivals many commercial libraries.